-Stimuli-responsive materials present switchable chemical properties, mechanical strength, tuneable permeability and mouldable surface characteristics, making them very suitable alternatives to conventional fluidic equipment [107].
+Stimuli responsive materials present switchable chemical properties, mechanical strength, tuneable permeability and mouldable surface characteristics, making them very suitable alternatives to conventional fluidic equipment [107].
 The functional materials employed in microfluidics can be encompassed in metallic composites [108], hybrid materials [109], magnetic material [110], and polymeric materials [111].
-These materials have the ability to change their shape, stiffness, position, natural frequency, damping, and/or other mechanical characteristics in response to a chemical, temperature variation, electric field, and/or magnetic field [112].
-Hydrogels, being one of the first functional materials integrated into microfluidics, are three-dimensional structures of hydrophilic polymeric chains cross-linked into an insoluble, but also form highly hydrophilic swollen structures in water [96].
-The nature of the monomers of the structure the functional groups and the crosslinker's present, define the properties exhibited by the material.
-For example, shape-changing behavior may be due to volume expansion (and contraction) when a specific stimulus is applied.
+These materials have the ability to change their shape, stiffness, position, natural frequency, damping and/or other mechanical characteristics in response to a chemical, temperature variation, electric field and/or magnetic field [112].
+Hydrogels, being one of the first functional materials integrated into microfluidics, are three-dimensional structures of hydrophilic polymeric chains cross-linked into an insoluble, but highly hydrophilic structure swollen in water [96].
+The nature of the monomers on the structure, the functional groups and crosslinker's bonding nature define the properties exhibited by the material, being responsible for, for instance, shape-changing behaviour due to volume expansion (and contraction) when a specific stimulus is applied.
 Hydrogel materials are evolving by changing the solvent used during synthesis from water to ionic liquids (ILs) in order to enhance their mechanical and hygroscopic properties.
-Ionic liquids are solvents more thermally and electrochemically stable than water, composed by cations (e.g. ammonium, phosphonium, imidazolium, or pyridinium) and anions (e.g. dicyanamide, chloride, or acetate), with a melting point below 100 °C and high flexibility [113].
-By choosing the appropriate ion pair, the physicochemical properties of the IL such as viscosity, density, melting point and conductivity can be tuned to suit a particular need.
+Ionic liquids are solvents more thermally and electrochemically stable than water, composed by cations (e.g. ammonium, phosphonium, imidazolium, or pyridinium) and anions (e.g. dicyanamide, chloride or acetate), with a melting point below 100 °C and high flexibility [113].
+By choosing the appropriate ion pair, the physico-chemical properties of the IL such as viscosity, density, melting point and conductivity can be tuned, in some degree, to suit a particular need.
 The combination of an IL and a hydrogel component, such as organic [114], inorganic [115], or hybrid organic-inorganic [116] are called ionogels.
-For instance, when comparing the swelling behavior and the stability of hydrogels and ionogels, an enhancement of the properties of the material is found as a consequence of the incorporation of the IL in the structure of the gel [117-121].
-Moreover, due to their low vapor pressure and their ability to plasticize the gel network, ionogels exhibit high resistance to cracking and drying, which renders them as attractive materials in soft actuators for microfluidic applications.
+For instance, when comparing the swelling behaviour and the stability of hydrogels and ionogels, an enhancement of the properties of the material is found as a consequence of the incorporation of the IL in the structure of the gel [117-121].
+Moreover, due to their low vapour pressure and their ability to plasticize the gel network, ionogels exhibit high resistance to cracking and drying, which renders them as attractive materials in soft actuators and so, in microfluidic device applications.
 Several applications have been already presented in the literature regarding ionogels in microfluidics, some of them out of the scope of this review [122,123].
-Temperatureresponsive materials have been the most widely studied for the creation of in situ devices, nevertheless, the need for heaters to induce actuation is an enormous drawback.
+Temperature-responsive materials have been the most widely studied for the creation of in situ devices, nevertheless the need of heaters to induce actuation is an enormous drawback.
 Therefore, light irradiation, which allows for non-contact operation and possible independent and remote manipulation of multiple fluids, is becoming an alternative to generate actuators in microfluidic devices.
-To this end, many research groups have studied photoresponsive polymeric materials, mainly functionalized with azobenzene, leukochromophore and spirobenzopyran [124-127].
+Many research groups have studied photoresponsive polymeric materials, mainly functionalized with azobenzene, leukochromophore and spirobenzopyran [124-127] for this end.

-The natural evolution of functional materials has led to the recent incorporation of poly(ionic liquid) (PILs) hydrogels that are polyelectrolytes that feature a combination of IL monomers, connected through a polymeric backbone to form a polymeric architecture [113].
-Although most research is focused on linear PILs, several reports are dealing with crosslinked PIL networks [128-133] used as membranes [134], electrolytes [135], sensors [136], and actuators [137-139] in microfluidic devices.
+The natural evolution of functional materials is leading to the recent incorporation of poly(ionic liquid) (PILs) hydrogels that are polyelectrolytes that feature a combination of IL monomers, connected through a polymeric backbone to form a polymeric architecture [113].
+Although most of the researches are focused on linear PILs, several reports are dealing with crosslinked PIL networks [128-133] used as membranes [134], electrolytes [135], sensors [136], and actuators [137-139] in microfluidic devices.